Blue Exorcist: Production

 Kazue Kato took inspiration from Terry Gilliam's The Brothers Grimm (2005), as she tried to work the angle of brothers fighting against monsters into a story.
 She eventually decided on making the story about demons and exorcists, thus conceiving Blue Exorcist.
 Due to exorcists being the main idea of the story, the manga features a lot of Biblical references.
 In an interview with Anime News Network, Kato said: "I should not run away from these references if I'm working in the Exorcist genre."
 An ending was planned by Kato but the exact length of the series has yet to be decided based on the manga's popularity in Japan.

 In 2016, Kato stated, "I think there might be four more arcs.
-I have a rough storyline complete for the ending, but I haven’t figured out all of the details.
-I have a few things where I’m not sure what to decide to do."
+I have a rough storyline complete for the ending, but I haven't figured out all of the details.
+I have a few things where I'm not sure what to decide to do."
 In July 2021, Kato announced that the manga would enter on an eight-month hiatus to work on a six-chapter manga mini-series adaptation of Fuyumi Ono's Eizen Karukaya Kaiitan.
 The manga resumed publication one month later than planned, on May 2, 2022.
+In February 2026, Kato announced that the manga would take a four-month break starting on March 4 of the same year, to prepare for the final chapter, make changes to her work environment and prepare for the upcoming compiled book volumes.
+It resumed on July 3.

 Media

 Manga

 Blue Exorcist is written and illustrated by Kazue Kato.
 A prototype one-shot, titled Miyamauguisu House Case (深山鶯邸事件, Miyamauguisu-tei Jiken), was published in Shueisha's Jump Square on August 4, 2008.
 Blue Exorcist has been serialized in Jump Square since April 4, 2009.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 4, 2009.
-As of May 2, 2025, 32 volumes have been published.
+As of May 1, 2026, 34 volumes have been published.

 The series has been licensed by Viz Media for release in North America, with the first volume released under the Shōnen Jump Advance imprint on April 5, 2011.
 28 volumes have been released as of November 14, 2023.